cloudify-cosmo/getcloudify.org/source/guide/3.1/guide-vcloud-blueprint.md

 Let's start by using the *nodecellar* blueprint we used in the [Blueprint Authoring Guide](guide-blueprint.html).

 The first addition we are going to make to this blueprint is importing the vCloud plugin YAML file. <br>
-This file contains the openstack plugin and types definitions.
+This file contains the vcloud plugin and types definitions.

 {%highlight yaml%}
 imports: